rikibanik/rikibanik/README.md

 <div style="display: flex; justify-content: space-between;">
   <div style="flex: 1;">
     <p>
-      I'm an IT enthusiast currently pursuing my B.Tech in Information Technology at Ajiv Gandhi Institute of Petroleum Technology, an Institution of National Importance on par with the IITs. 🚀
+      Pursuing my B.Tech in Information Technology at Rajiv Gandhi Institute of Petroleum Technology, an Institution of National Importance.
     </p>
     <p>
-      I'm on a mission to contribute to the developer community and share the knowledge I've gained so far.
-My journey began with web development, where I've honed my skills and created exciting projects.
+      The journey began with web development, starting from HTML,CSS,JAVASCRIPT then learned NodeJs and Express where I've honed my skills and creating exciting apps.
+Little familiar to React and well versed in NodeJs, I can develop MERN Stack based Web Application.
     </p>
     <p>
-      Now, I'm venturing into the exciting worlds of DevOps and Data Structures and Algorithms (DSA), always driven by a thirst for learning and personal growth. 🌱
+     Now, I have started learning DevOps and Data Structures and Algorithms (DSA), with the zeal to quench my thirst for curiosity and expand my knowledge. 🌱
     </p>
   </div>